lukaszkrzeminski/todo-list/Readme.md

 - added responsive design for smaller screens
 - updated js script by using immutability
 - added feature that sets focus on the input after user enters a task
+- added button that marks all tasks as done
+- added button that hides all tasks marked as done

 - saving the list in Local storage